The University defines Mitigating Circumstances (MCs or Mit Circs) as:

 This means that Mitigating Circumstances are factors – normally personal – that have recently arisen and that have had or will have a negative impact on your performance in an assessment.
 MCs will only be considered as grounds for deferring assessment(s).

-Under no circumstances will mitigation be considered as grounds for adjusting the grade(s) awarded for assessments already completed.
+Under no circumstances will mitigation be considered on grounds for adjusting the grade(s) awarded for assessments already completed.